WEBINARAssessing Children’s Development in Early Childhood Programs |

 Most states require the use of learning standards to track developmental milestones, so teachers should be aware of the skills children generally demonstrate when they reach a certain age.
 And every child develops at a different pace.
 When child care centers don’t do the proper evaluations, some students can fall behind while others get bored because they’ve already mastered the material but haven’t been allowed to progress.
 The need to accurately and frequently assess children’s milestones is especially important as educators adapt to learning after the pandemic.

-Join us for a live webinar on June 14 at noon CT on assessing children’s development in early childhood programs to learn why it’s important to stay on top of where young learners are in their education journeys and the automation that can help child care centers conduct assessments.
+Watch this on-demand webinar on assessing children’s development in early childhood programs to learn why it’s important to stay on top of where young learners are in their education journeys and the automation that can help child care centers conduct assessments.

 These assessments benefit children and help providers comply with state standards while promoting harmony and connections between teachers, families and young learners.
-Register today!
+Complete the form above to watch the webinar today!